Find a Holiday

 Man stood in on a car under the night sky

-It’s no surprise that the most southerly point of the UK is one of the top places to see the stars.
-You can drive to Kynance Cove, one of Cornwall’s most loved beaches because of the crystal clear waters, and park in the National Trust’s car park before you venture outside to look at the sky.
+It’s no surprise that the most southerly point of the UK is one of the top places to go stargazing in Cornwall.
+You can drive to Kynance Cove, one of Cornwall’s most loved beaches, because of the crystal clear waters, and park in the National Trust car park before you venture outside to look at the sky.

 Brian from Roseland Observatory adds: “One point often overlooked is that Cornwall and The Lizard are the furthest south places on mainland UK.
 This, in turn, means you get to see more stars than the rest of the UK.
 Keep an eye out for the International Space Station as it blazes across the sky – do not forget there are people on it all the time!”